bretheskevin/theladswebsite/README.md

 ![img.png](readme/img1.png)

 The default value is 0.
-Just change it to 1 like the pic above.
+Just change it to 1 like the picture above.
 Now, when you'll login to your account, you'll see the admin field in the navbar.

 ![img.png](readme/img2.png)

-This dashboard give you access to every user registered and allows you to edit their data.
+This dashboard give you access to every users registered and allows you to edit their data.

 ![img.png](readme/img3.png)
 ![img.png](readme/img4.png)